symfony-cmf/symfony-cmf-docs/book/database_layer.rst

     This Document uses the parent document and a node name to determine its position in the tree.
 Because there isn't any name set, it is generated automatically.
-If you want to use a specific node name, such as a sluggified version of the title, you need to add a property mapped as ``Nodename``.
+If you want to use a specific node name, such as a slugified version of the title, you need to add a property mapped as ``Nodename``.

     A Document must have an id property.
 This represents the full path (parent